'Rico: London' review: a cheesy action movie shooter, in all the right ways

 There’s a very simple formula for getting through each floor.
 Upon breaching each room, you’re given a couple seconds in slow motion to clear the room of all gun-wielding criminals.
 Honestly, I’ve already described 95 per cent of the game.

-It may sound reductive, but that’s a formula that absolutely works for me – those first seconds of slow-mo slaughter in each room are powerfully addictive.
+It may sound reductive, but that’s a formula that absolutely works for me – those first seconds of slow-mo slaughter in each room are a hell of a drug.
 There’s a satisfying arcade feel to dodging bullets and dropping gaggles of gangsters with carefully placed headshots, especially when each cold and efficient kill comes with a colourful splash of point multipliers.

 Scarce ammo means that these shootouts end up forcing a lot of adaptability from each run-through of Rico.
 Once your gun runs dry – and it will, often – it’s about as useful as a doorbell in this game.
 Subsequently, most of your battles through the tower block are conducted with whatever guns and throwables you can scrounge from bested baddies.